gammasim/simtools/docs/source/guidelines.rst

 Applications
 ============

-Applications are simple command lines tools that should be build off of the simtools libray.
+Applications are simple command lines tools that should be build off of the simtools library.
 It is recommended to avoid implementing complex algorithm in the applications.
 Instead, that should be done at some module in the library.